Tonight's ghost tours are filling up. Limited spots available — check availability now →

 The Best Time to Be There

-Early morning or late afternoon.
-The fountain faces east, so morning light hits it directly.
-The park at 7:30 AM has joggers, dog walkers, and a quiet that the midday tourist version doesn’t have.
-Come back in the late afternoon when the shadows from the oaks go long and the whole park turns golden.
-The photograph from the center path looking south toward the fountain with the oaks framing both sides — that one’s worth taking.
+Return in the late afternoon, when the shadows from the oaks go long.
+The whole park turns golden at that hour.
+The photograph from the center path — looking south toward the fountain with the oaks framing both sides — is worth taking.
 Some things earn their clichés.

 Experience Savannah In Person